ippanelcom/Edge-Document/docs/user/index.md

 - [Get Parents Tree](./parents-tree) - Returns the full hierarchy (reseller tree) of a specific user
 - [List Users](./list-users) - List all users under your reseller account
+- [Register User](./register-user) - Register a new user under your reseller account
+- [Get User Tariff](./user-tariff) - Get the tariff information for a specific user
+- [Check User Existence](./check-exist) - Check if a user exists by username

 ## Response Format